-I started taking a CBD (cannabidiol) oil capsule at night two weeks ago, and have never sleep so deeply or woken feeling so refreshed.
-I didn’t consider myself a bad sleeper before, as a trusty cup of chamomile tea usually sees me off within minutes of lights out.
-But adding in a CBD capsule was a complete revelation.
+Since starting to take a CBD (cannabidiol) oil capsule at night I’ve slept really deeply and woken feeling refreshed.
+I didn’t consider myself a bad sleeper before, as a trusty cup of chamomile tea usually sees me off within minutes of lights out, but adding in a CBD capsule was a complete revelation.

 CBD and sleep